 When I moved from San Francisco to Oakland, I went from a tiny studio to a two-bedroom apartment.
-The second bedroom is my office.
-With my new-found space, I decided to splurge on a standing desk after lusting after one for years.
+The second bedroom became my office.
+With my newfound space, I decided to splurge on a standing desk after lusting after one for years.

 Monitor and Accessories

-I have the Dell Ultrasharp U2415 24" Monitor ($245), which I bought after my previous Samsung monitor refused to stay on.
+I have the Dell Ultrasharp U2415 24" Monitor ($285), which I bought after my previous Samsung monitor refused to stay on.
 It's a monitor.
 It works and looks fine to my not-very-discerning eye.

-At home, I use the Rain Design iLevel 2 Adjustable Height Notebook Stand ($65) to elevate my laptop.
+At home, I use the Rain Design iLevel 2 Adjustable Height Notebook Stand ($52) to elevate my laptop.